aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsb-to-fods/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLSB to FODS in Java Online for Free" %}}

-The following example demonstrates how to convert XLSB to FODS document format in Java.
+The following example demonstrates how to convert XLSB to FODS in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLSB file into FODS format.
+Follow the easy steps to convert XLSB to FODS.
 Upload your XLSB file, then simply save it as FODS file.
 For both XLSB reading and FODS writing you can use fully qualified filenames.
 The output FODS content and formatting will be identical to the original XLSB document.

 {{% /blocks/products/pf/agp/text %}}